sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 The Government of Canada (GC) aims to invigorate Canada's unique social market economy, promote competition and encourage SMEs – our innovators and entrepreneurs.
 We want to build stronger ties with Canadians by being more transparent and by building solution together.

-To accomplish this, open standards and open source software (OSS) have a role to play.
+To accomplish this, working in the open, open standards and open source software (OSS) have all a role to play.

-### What are open standards and OSS

-Open standards are a set of rules designed to do a specific job in technology, developed in a fully open manner.
-They refer to file formats, protocols and application interfaces that can be implemented by everyone (in open source and proprietary software alike).

-Inspired by France's _[Référentiel Général d'Interopérabilité](https://www.numerique.gouv.fr/publications/interoperabilite/)_ (General Guidelines for Interoperability), the Quebec government's _[Cadre Commun d'Interopérabilité](https://www.tresor.gouv.qc.ca/ressources-informationnelles/architecture-dentreprise-gouvernementale/standards-et-normes/cadre-commun-dinteroperabilite/)_ (Common interoperability framework), the [European Interoperability Framework](https://ec.europa.eu/isa2/eif_en) and the British Cabinet Office's [Open Standards Principles](https://www.gov.uk/government/publications/open-standards-principles/open-standards-principles), the following criteria define open standards:

-- Development process is open and transparent to all interested parties and cannot be controlled by any single person or entity with any vested interests;
-- They are platform independent, vendor neutral and usable in multiple implementations;
-- Specifications and supporting material are freely available with limited restrictions; and
-- They are supported by an independent community, or approved through due process by rough consensus among participants.

-OSS is software where the source code is distributed and can be used, copied, studied and redistributed.
-Similarly, Free Software is software that respects users' freedom and community[^1].
-They are equivalent, but represent two different visions

-All software under an approved licence from the [Open Source Initiative](https://opensource.org/licenses/alphabetical) or [Free Software Foundation](https://www.gnu.org/licenses/license-list.html#SoftwareLicenses) is considered OSS and can be used by the GC, based on the GC [Guide for using OSS](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/guide-for-using-open-source-software.html).

-### Benefits of using open standards and OSS for ESDC and the GC

-Open standards are the guidelines that enable international communities to speak a common language and build products in a structured and highly efficient fashion.

-Open standards and OSS are aligned to the essence of public service because they:

-- **enable cross-jurisdictional collaboration;**
-- **share specifications and code openly;**
-- **promote reusable solutions; and**
-- **make contributions easy.**

-Additional information, including benefits and risks of open standards and OSS, is available in the [Open First Whitepaper](https://www.canada.ca/en/government/system/digital-government/digital-government-innovations/open-source-software/open-first-whitepaper.html), published by the Treasury Board of Canada Secretariat (TBS).
-Their inherent flexibility brings many benefits, for example:

-- Lack of vendor lock-in;
-- Cost savings;
-- Security (independent audits, speed to fix issues...);
-- Increased productivity and collaboration;
-- First-class IT talent and better job satisfaction; and
-- Economic growth in Canada (and abroad)

 ### What this strategy seeks to accomplish

-Working across ESDC and with other GC departments, provincial governments, municipalities, companies and the public at large, we can build new, innovative digital solutions that support our goals, and work towards technology sovereignty.
+Working in the open by default across ESDC and with other GC departments, provincial governments, municipalities, companies and the public at large, we can build new, innovative digital solutions that support our goals, and work towards technology sovereignty.

 Open standards and OSS allow for incremental innovation, based on the sharing of knowledge and skills.
 Openness increases trust in public services.